RoyceTheBiker/driFTPin/README.md

 ##  6. <a name='FrontLoader'></a>Front Loader
 This JavaScript function dynamically loads JS files with a timestamp to prevent browser caching.
 Once all the JS files have been loaded the callback resumes the start up of the page.

-This is not something that is normally done but can be helpful in micro and test environments.
+This is not normally done but can be helpful in micro and test environments.

 [index.js](static/index.js)
 ```javascript